 Investing in your team’s growth is crucial for both safety and culture.
 Continuous learning opportunities enhance skills and show that you value your employees’ professional development.

-- Offer Online Training: Provide access to online courses, webinars, and workshops that are relevant to your industry and the team’s roles.
+- Offer Online Training: Provide access to online courses, webinars, and workshops relevant to your industry and the team’s roles.
 This keeps skills sharp and fosters a culture of learning.

 - Encourage Knowledge Sharing: Create platforms for team members to share their expertise with others.
 Internal webinars, newsletters, or dedicated Slack channels can be great ways to facilitate this.